History of Rangers F.C.: Smith's tenure (1991–1998)

 Walter Smith was appointed the ninth manager of Rangers on 19 April 1991, the eve of a crucial Scottish Premier Division match at St Mirren.
 Smith guided the side to a single-goal victory, and followed that with a similar result at home to Dundee United, before a 3–0 loss at Motherwell nearly derailed the side's championship hopes.
 The final league game of the season was at home to fellow title challengers Aberdeen, with a draw being all that was needed by the Dons to be crowned champions.
 A tense match ensued, but a Mark Hateley brace in front of a 37,652-strong Ibrox crowd gave Rangers the win and the league championship.

 In his first full season in charge, Smith began to make changes.
 He brought in Archie Knox from Manchester United as his assistant, and also altered the playing personnel.
 Out went Trevor Steven for a fee of £5.58 million to Olympique Marseille.
 Amongst those who also left were Chris Woods, Mo Johnston and Mark Walters.
-Smith, with the financial backing of David Murray, signed Andy Goram, Alexei Mikhailichenko, Stuart McCall, David Robertson, Dale Gordon and Paul Rideout.
+With the financial backing of David Murray, Smith signed Andy Goram, Alexei Mikhailichenko, Stuart McCall, David Robertson, Dale Gordon and Paul Rideout.

 A fourth-successive championship was secured that season, for the first time in over sixty years.
 Rangers topped the division with a total of seventy-two points, nine ahead of second-placed Hearts.
 The side scored 101 goals and were victorious in nineteen of their twenty-two away fixtures.
 The success continued into the Scottish Cup as Rangers won the 1992 final, beating Airdrieonians 2–1 to win the trophy for the first time in eleven years.

 The 1992–93 season was arguably one of the most successful in the club's history, and the best European campaign since 1972.
-Not only did the team win the domestic treble but they also came to within one match of the 1993 UEFA Champions League Final.
+Not only did the team win the domestic treble but they also came to within one match of the 1993 UEFA Champions League final.
 Rangers saw off English First Division champions Leeds United in a tie dubbed the Battle of Britain.
-Then, in the group stage, Rangers won two matches and drew four but, despite remaining undefeated, went out to Marseille, who were later found guilty of match fixing.
+In the group stage, Rangers won two matches and drew four but, despite remaining undefeated, went out to Marseille, who were later found guilty of match fixing.
 No foul play was found with regards to the Rangers matches, however.

 Duncan Ferguson became Britain's most expensive footballer upon his move to Rangers from Dundee United for £4 million in July 1993.

 Rangers won the double the following season but missed out on a back-to-back domestic treble after losing in the 1994 Scottish Cup Final to Dundee United.
 It was a classic giant-killing act.
 United had had a fairly moderate season, winning eleven of their forty-four league matches.
 It was United's seventh appearance in a Scottish Cup Final, having lost all six of their previous encounters.
 A forty-seventh minute Craig Brewster goal gave Dundee United the win after a back pass by Dave McPherson was intercepted.